 The event takes place over a 12-hour period (early Saturday to late Saturday evening).
 The Redlands Relay for Life occurs in March.

-Each year, the Office of Community Service Learning hosts several events in honor of MLK Day.
+Sponsored by the office of Community Diversity and Inclusion, each year the Office of Community Service Learning hosts several events in honor of MLK Day.
 For the last few years, the Office of Community Service Learning has partnered with the student body and the campus's food service provider to collect money for the Annual Got MLK?
 Milk drive, create blankets for Get On The Bus, a program that connects children with their incarcerated parents, and work with children’s programs to create a luminaires display on the evening of MLK Day.
 Newer projects that we look to continue in the future include working with Alumni Relations to have volunteers participate in our Orange Blossom Trail Murals, which in 2018 gained the addition of an MLK Mural.
 We also will continue to partner with Rise Against Hunger, helping package over 10,000 meals for those in developing countries.

 Each year, the Office of Community Service Learning encourages students, faculty, staff and alumni to participate in the annual Believe Walk, hosted in down town Redlands.
 Going on for the last 10 years, the Stater Bros.
 Believe Walk of the Inland Empire help to raise money and awareness for the Susan G. Komen foundation in the fight against cancer.
 With the help of University participants and the Bulldog Cheer team, the University of Redlands always has a strong community presence at the Believe Walk.